rachitch78/twitterbot-python4/README.md

 # twitterbot-python4
-A twitter bot based on python made with the help of a tutorial
+A twitter  auto liker bot based on python made with the help of a tutorial modeles used are
+1) Tkinter
+2) pyautogui
+3) selenium